stimms/misterjames/blog/source/_posts/building-your-project-should-be-pretty-quick.md

 ## Straight from the Horse's...

-You can watch the original video below (jumpt to the 36:00 mark), or hit it out on the [YouTubes](https://youtu.be/niCDYdrCOu0?t=32m6s).
+You can watch the original video below (jump to the 36:00 mark), or hit it out on the [YouTubes](https://youtu.be/niCDYdrCOu0?t=32m6s).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/niCDYdrCOu0" frameborder="0" allowfullscreen></iframe>